ChilliCream/graphql-platform/website/src/blog/2022-01-13-hot-chocolate-12-5/2022-01-13-hot-chocolate-12-5.md

 }
 ```

 At the moment, Banana Cake Pop is not updated for the new syntax yet.
 We will do that in the coming days.
 But you can write and execute the new syntax already since BCP will allow you to execute even with syntax errors.
-We hope to introduce an updated language server with the next iteration
+We hope to introduce an updated language server with the next iteration.

 The current GraphQL spec RFC can be found [here](https://github.com/graphql/graphql-spec/pull/895).

 # Conclusion

 We have implemented a ton of other smaller additions and bug fixes.
-With 12.5, we push further ahead and allow you to opt into the newest GraphQL spec proposals and drafts.
-We are currently discussing great additions to the GraphQL spec at the GraphQL working group, like fragment modularity and object identity.
-Together, stream/defer, oneof, fragment modularity, object identity, and client-controlled nullability could make GraphQL so much better and help us solve fundamental problems in interacting with our application graphs.
+Hot Chocolate 12.5 pushes further ahead and allows you to opt into the newest GraphQL spec proposals and drafts.
+At the GraphQL working group, we are currently discussing great new additions to the GraphQL spec like fragment modularity and object identity.
+Together, stream/defer, oneof, fragment modularity, object identity, and client-controlled nullability could make GraphQL so much better and help us solve fundamental problems in interacting with our data graphs.
 We have invested in these new features early and are iterating on these as the spec text matures.